InspectorGadget/Discord-API-Wrapper/README.md

 ```

 ### Status Codes
-- These are mofified status codes.
+- These are modified status codes.
 You may read more about the status from Discord <a href="https://discord.com/developers/docs/topics/opcodes-and-status-codes" target="_blank">here</a>.

 |  Code |  Message |
 | ------------ | ------------ |